Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON – The Internal Revenue Service (IRS) spent over $4.8 million in Fiscal Year 2011 and $4.7 million in Fiscal Year 2012 for executive travel, according to a report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – Despite less funding and fewer employees, the Internal Revenue Service (IRS) increased the total dollars received and collected for the third straight year, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.